Tamales De Rajas Con Queso

 - Take the narrow end of the husk and fold it towards the center.

-- Place the tamal in the steamer standing up with the open side up. *Use some aluminum foil to fill some gaps and help tamales to stand up.
+- Place the tamal in the steamer standing up with the open side up. *Use some aluminum foil to fill some gaps and help the tamales to stand up.

 - Repeat the steps until all ingredients are gone and the steamer is filled up.

-- Bring the water in the steamer to a boil, cover the pot and cook the tamales for about 1 hour and 15 minutes, checking occasionally and adding more water when is needed.
+- Bring the water in the steamer to a boil, cover the pot and cook the tamales for about 1 hour and 15 minutes, checking occasionally and adding more water when needed.

 - Poblano peppers can be substituted with green bell peppers, Anaheim, or Italian peppers.

-- Salsa for filling is optional, omit if you want your tamales to not have spicy.
+- Salsa for filling is optional, omit it if you want your tamales to not have spicy.
 However, you can also use your favorite spicy salsa, either homemade or store-bought.

 - Want to make them vegetarian?
 Replace the lard with olive oil or avocado oil, and use vegetable stock instead of chicken stock.